2018 29

 Le Pin 2022 (barrel sample) 98-100p

 Tasted in April 2023.
 100% Merlot, 14.4% alcohol, 29 hl/ha.
-Violets, black cherries with grated black winter truffle, seamless structure, excellent midpalate, vibrancy, refined and sophisticated.
-The texture was like a liquid cashmere.
-Hedonistic effort.
+Violets, black cherries with grated black winter truffle, seamless structure, excellent midpalate, vibrancy, refined, and sophisticated.
+The texture was like liquid cashmere.
+Fascinating effort.

 Le Pin 2021 (barrel sample) 95+p

 Tasted in April 2022.
 100% Merlot, 13.4% alcohol.
-Violets, a scent of black winter truffles, seamless structure, excellent midpalate, vibrancy, refined and sophisticated.
-The texture was like a liquid cashmere.
-Hedonistic effort.
+Violets, a scent of black winter truffles.
+Splendid structure, excellent midpalate, vibrancy, velvety texture, and a sophisticated touch.
+Terrific stuff.

 Le Pin 2020 (barrel sample) 99p